-The only realistic course of action is to make a Reference to the Upper Chamber of the Lands Tribunal and let the court assess the correct valuation.
+The only realistic course of action is to refer the claim to the Upper Chamber of the Lands Tribunal and let the court assess the correct valuation.
 However, you would only contemplate such a course of action if you have relatively deep pockets and you had taken clear and strong professional advice on the merits of your claim before proceeding.
 If you win, then you would have your legitimate professional costs repaid as part of the compensation claim.
 However, the danger would be that if you lost you would typically have to pay the other side’s reasonable professional costs.

-If you are a farmer and you are losing a large amount of your farm to HS2, you may want to be able to pursue and obtain compensation for the loss of your land at an early stage so that you can look to financing the acquisition of replacement land.
-The use of temporary possession powers to a large extent frustrates this process.
+If you are a farmer and you are losing a large amount of your farm to HS2, you may want to pursue and obtain compensation for the loss of your land at an early stage so that you can finance the acquisition of replacement land.
+The use of temporary possession powers, to a large extent, frustrates this process.
 A number of our clients are very frustrated and aggrieved as a result of this process.

 Frustration and stress are also being experienced by companies whose land and premises are being compulsorily purchased by HS2.
-Companies seeking to relocate their business premises are having problems finding suitable premises and financing the relocation.
+Companies seeking to relocate their business premises are struggling to find and finance relocation to suitable premises.
 We are aware of a number of businesses having great difficulty in agreeing terms with HS2 that would enable them to relocate their business and to save jobs.